CubicControl/CubicControl-ClientSide/README.md

 </p>
 <br>

-CubicControl ClientSide is a lightweight Flask + Socket.IO web UI that talks to the CubicControl-Launcher backend (ServerSide) so friends can wake, start, stop, and restart your Minecraft server remotely.
+CubicControl ClientSide is a lightweight Flask + Socket.IO web UI that talks to the [CubicControl-Launcher](https://github.com/CubicControl/CubicControl-Launcher) so friends can wake, start, stop, and restart your Minecraft server remotely.
 Deploy it on Render's free tier to keep your home machine private while exposing only the control surface.

+> ⚠️ **Disclaimer**
+>
+> **I am not a professional developer.** CubicControl started as a personal project that I decided to share in case others find it useful or enjoyable.
+While I have done my best to ensure the code is functional and free of major bugs, there may be inconsistencies or coding issues present.
+> **This is an ongoing project, and improvements or fixes will continue over time.**

 ## How it works
 - Proxies start/stop/restart/status requests to the launcher backend using a shared AUTH key for Authorization: Bearer headers.